Antonio Guterres Fast Facts

 Birth place: Lisbon, Portugal

-Birth Name: Antonio Manuel de Oliveira Guterres
+Birth name: Antonio Manuel de Oliveira Guterres

 Marriages: Catarina Vaz Pinto (2001-present); Luisa Melo (1972-1998, her death)